Charly98cma/Nextflight-bot/README.md

 - **/nextflight** - Answers with the info of the next space flight (name, dates, description, location, etc..) and photo of the rocket or the infographic if it's available.
 - **/cancel** - End the conversation with the bot

-The bot lets you restart the conversation at any point, if you want to change the timezone.
+The bot lets you restart the conversation at any point if you want to change the timezone.

 The very basics are mostly done, but I want to implement **Events** too (ISS dock/undock of capsules, EVA, etc...) and more ideas I have in mind (dates and times on user TZ, translation of texts and messages, etc...)

-See the [TODO](https://github.com/Charly98cma/Nextflight-bot#todo) section to see the roadmap of this project, which keeps expanding almost every week.
+See the [TODO](https://github.com/Charly98cma/Nextflight-bot#todo) section to see the roadmap of this project and it's current state.

 Hope you like it and it's helpful to someone else  ;)